Icinga/chef-icinga2/README.md

 LWRP `envhostgroup` creates an icinga `Hostgroup` object for LWRP `environment` host groups.

 An `environment` host groups are evaluated at compile time, hence it conflicts with LWRP `hostgroup` resources.
-To avoid the conflict, LWRP `envhostgroup` resources are created in a separate object file for an environemnt.
+To avoid the conflict, LWRP `envhostgroup` resources are created in a separate object file for an environment.

 **LWRP Environment HostGroup example**